martin-t/cvars/README.md

   - [x] As string (`set_str`, `get_string`)
 - [x] Function like `cvars!` macro to declare type and initial value on one line
 - [x] Support user-defined cvar types (both structs and enums)
-- [ ] Save config to and load it from files - useful if your game has multiple balance presets
+- [ ] Saving and loading cvars to/from files - useful if your game has multiple balance presets
 - [x] In-game console for the Fyrox engine
 - [x] In-game console for the Macroquad engine
-- [ ] Autocompletion for consoles / GUI
+- [ ] Autocompletion

-Features I am not planning - I might accept a PR if it's simple and maintainable but it's probably better if you implement them in your own crate:
+Features I am not planning to implement myself but would be nice to have.
+I might accept a PR if it's clean and maintainable but it's probably better if you implement them in your own crate:

 - In-game console for the Bevy engine
 - In-game console for the Egui UI toolkit